 The factors I considered when deciding on VPN providers for this article include:

-- Reliable access to Netflix
+- Reliable and secure access to Netflix

 - Level of global server coverage